gameontext/gameontext-docs/_posts/2017-10-10-sample-room-spring.md

   The project, springmsdemo, has been successfully saved into the current directory.
   OK
 {% endhighlight %}

 Time to fill in our own code!

 ## Borrowing from the Java room

 The [Java room](https://github.com/gameontext/sample-room-java) had a lot of code we could reuse, so that's what we did.

 Notable differences:

- - We needed a [WebSocketConfig](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/WebSocketConfig.java) to map our [SocketHandler](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/SocketHandler.java) to `/room`
+  - We needed a [WebSocketConfig](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/WebSocketConfig.java) to map our [SocketHandler](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/SocketHandler.java) to `/room` [WebSocketConfig](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/WebSocketConfig.java) to map our [SocketHandler](https://github.com/gameontext/sample-room-spring/blob/master/src/main/java/app/SocketHandler.java) to `/room`

   {% highlight java linenos %}
   @Configuration